 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This mystery is a hardcover edition that was published by Minotaur Books on July 2, 2013 and has 400 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Still Life, A Fatal Grace, A Rule Against Murder, The Cruelest Month, The Brutal Telling, Bury Your Dead, The Hangman, A Trick of the Light, How the Light Gets In, The Long Way Home, The Nature of the Beast, A Great Reckoning
+Other books by this author which I have reviewed include Still Life, A Fatal Grace, A Rule Against Murder, The Cruelest Month, The Brutal Telling, Bury Your Dead, The Hangman, A Trick of the Light, How the Light Gets In, The Long Way Home, The Nature of the Beast, A Great Reckoning

 Eighth in the Chief Inspector Armand Gamache mystery series and revolving around the inspector and his second-in-command.